 - Employees are king (and queen): Keeping employees safe and supported is key to riding out this crisis.
 For most companies it was the first communications effort they grappled with and it’s important not just from determining normal working practices, or order fulfilment challenges but to provide reassurance and prevent speculation.
 Internal comms at every stage of this crisis is key – these are the people on the front line between you, your product and the market.
 Make sure you get this right.

-As the panic starts to rescind (and it will) and we adjust to a new normal in the way we work, communicate and interact with stakeholders, now is the perfect time to review our brand strategy and ensure that it meets current market needs.
+As the panic starts to rescind (and it will) and we adjust to a new normal in the way we work, communicate and interact with stakeholders, now is the perfect time to review our brand communications strategy and ensure that it meets current market needs.
 Being agile and thinking creatively can help brands to survive the crisis, and more importantly begin to grow and thrive once again.